What the Mayor of London and the London Assembly do

 - The London Fire and Emergency Planning Authority (LFEPA) runs the London Fire Brigade

-- 8 Assembly Members sit on the Authority and are appointed by the Mayor so as to reflect the balance of the political parties within the London Assembly
+- Eight Assembly Members sit on the Authority and are appointed by the Mayor so as to reflect the balance of the political parties within the London Assembly

-- The Mayor also appoints 7 borough representatives (to reflect the balance of parties in London local authorities), two Mayoral representatives, and the Chair
+- The Mayor also appoints seven borough representatives (to reflect the balance of parties in London local authorities), two Mayoral representatives and the Chair

 - The London Assembly scrutinises the budget and performance of LFEPA

-- The Mayor is responsible for developing a housing strategy to meet the needs of London’s growing population.
+- The Mayor is responsible for developing a housing strategy and investing in London’s housing – including for new affordable homes – to meet the needs of London’s growing population

-- The housing strategy may address issues such as homelessness, social housing, landlords, and renting
+- The housing strategy also addresses issues such as homelessness, social housing, landlords and renting

 - The London Assembly reviews the Mayor’s housing strategy, recommends improvements to it and tests the efficiency and effectiveness of its delivery